Measurement of the dineutrino system kinematic variables in dileptonic top quark pair production in proton-proton collisions at$\sqrt{s}$ = 13 TeV: Object reconstruction and event selection

 Jets are clustered using the anti-\kt algorithm~\cite{Cacciari:2008gp, Cacciari:2011ma} with a distance parameter of 0.4.
 Jets within an angular distance $\DR<0.4$ of selected leptons are not considered in further steps of the analysis.
 To reduce contributions from jets originating from pileup vertices, additional requirements for jets reconstructed with $\pt<50\GeV$ are applied~\cite{CMS:2020ebo}.
 Jets originating from the hadronization of \PQb quarks are identified with the \textsc{DeepJet} algorithm~\cite{Bols:2020bkb}, using a working point corresponding to an efficiency of up to 92\% for \PQb quark jets and a misidentification rate of 10 (40--50)\% for jets originating from light-flavor quarks and gluons (\PQc quarks).

 The missing transverse momentum vector \ptvecmiss is computed as the negative vector sum of the transverse momenta of all the PF candidates in an event, and its magnitude is denoted as \ptmiss~\cite{CMS:2019ctu}.
 The \ptvecmiss is modified to account for corrections to the energy scale of the reconstructed jets in the event and denoted as \ptvecmisspf.
 The pileup-per-particle identification (PUPPI) algorithm~\cite{Bertolini:2014bba} is applied to reduce the pileup dependence of the \ptvecmiss observable.
-The \ptvecmiss computed from the PF candidates weighted by their probability to originate from the PV~\cite{CMS:2019ctu} is denoted as \ptvecmisspuppi.
-Further corrections to \ptvecmiss are derived in this analysis using a deep neural network (DNN) in order to improve the \ptmiss resolution in dileptonic \ttbar events, especially at high values of \ptmiss.
+For each PF candidate, a weight is computed based on the probability to originate from the PV.
+For charged particles, the assignment of the weight is based on the track-vertex association.
+For neutral PF candidates, instead, the weight computation is based on the \pt of the surrounding particles, as described in Ref.~\cite{CMS:2019ctu}.
+The \ptvecmiss computed from the PF candidates weighted by their probability to originate from the PV is denoted as \ptvecmisspuppi.
+Further corrections to \ptvecmisspuppi are derived in this analysis using a deep neural network (DNN) in order to improve the \ptmiss resolution in dileptonic \ttbar events, especially at high values of \ptmiss.
 This procedure is further detailed in Section~\ref{sec:dnn} and the corrected \ptvecmiss is denoted as \ptvecmissdnn.
 Anomalous high-\ptmiss events can occur due to a variety of failures in the object reconstruction, detector malfunctions, and/or noncollision backgrounds.
 Such events are rejected by event filters designed to identify more than 85--90\% of the spurious high-\ptmiss events with a misidentification rate of less than 0.1\%~\cite{CMS:2019ctu}.

 The event selection closely follows that of Ref.~\cite{CMS:2018adi} with the exception that the requirement on missing transverse momentum is applied to \ptvecmissdnn rather than \ptvecmisspf.
 Events with two oppositely charged leptons that fulfill $\abseta<2.4$ and $\pt>25$ (20)\GeV for the leading (subleading) lepton are selected and split into the same-flavor {\ee}/\mumu and the different-flavor \emu channels.
 Events containing additional leptons (electrons or muons) with $\pt>15\GeV$ are rejected.
 Contributions from low-mass resonances decaying to two leptons are suppressed by requiring a minimal invariant mass \mll of the two leptons of 20\GeV.
 In order to reduce the contribution from DY+jet events, the events in the same-flavor channels are required to fulfill $\ptmissdnn>40\GeV$ and are vetoed if \mll is compatible with the \PZ boson mass~\cite{ParticleDataGroup:2024cfk} within 15\GeV.
 Selected events must contain at least two reconstructed jets with $\pt>30\GeV$ and $\abseta<2.4$, of which at least one is \PQb tagged ~\cite{CMS:2017wtu}.